darianrosebrook/kokoro-onnx-raycast-api/README.md

 ## 📦 Installation

-If you prefer to install manually, follow the steps below.
+If you prefer to install manually, follow the steps below. **Note**: The automated `./setup.sh` script includes additional optimizations and validations that are recommended for production use.

 ### Prerequisites